isabella232/cloud-portal-documentation/docs/index.md

 ## Repository compliance

-The `EMBL-EBI Cloud Portal` requires the presence of well-formed `manifest.json` file, in the `root directory` of each git repository to be considered compliant, and therefore been accepted as a new application.
+The `EMBL-EBI Cloud Portal` requires the presence of well-formed `manifest.json` file, in the `root directory` of each git repository, to be considered compliant and therefore be accepted as a new application.
 The `manifest.json` file contains simple data structures, that expose the application details to the `EMBL-EBI Cloud Portal`.